-Remember, a truly reputable and ethical breeder will only have one or possibly two litters a year and should not have multiple stud dogs or brood bitches in residence.
+Remember, a truly reputable and ethical breeder will only have two or possibly three litters a year and should not have multiple stud dogs or brood bitches in residence.
 An ethical and reputable breeder will not have multiple litters 'on the ground' at one time or several litters due within a short time frame.
 ALL manchester terriers, whether standard and toy variety, should be vWD (vonWilldebrand's Disease) tested to see if they are clear, carrier or affected (for information pertaining to vWD, click here).
-Some toy manchester breeders do not test for vWD believing it is not associated with the toy variety, so if you are considering a toy manchester, be sure you ask for official VetGen documentation of vWD testing of your puppy/dog.
+Some toy manchester breeders do not test for vWD believing it is not associated with the toy variety, so if you are considering a toy manchester, be sure you ask for official recognized documentation of vWD testing of your puppy/dog.
 This information is a must when you neuter or spay your dog or have any surgical procedure done on your Manchester.
 Their dogs should not spend a majority of their life living in kennel buildings and kennel runs.
 Photos of a breeder's kennels and dogs, that you may see as your browse the internet, may look wonderful but ask yourself...how can so many dogs receive the love, attention and proper care they need and crave?
 How can so many dogs be well and properly socialized and have proper temperament?
 How can all of these dogs adjust to living in a home with adults and children around them?
 How do all of the dogs receive the 'one on one' attention they crave?
 Manchesters do not do well when raised in or living in a kennel situation.
 They are house and family oriented dogs.
 Manchesters truly are devoted 'people' dogs and they need to be with 'their people' as much as possible.
 They thrive on the love and attention given them by their family members.
 After all, isn't that why you are looking for a Manchester to share your life?

 1) Do you belong to and are you a member in good standing with the breed's Parent Club?
 Why or why not?